Edmonton Ski Club | Go Ski Alberta Contest

 TINY TERRAIN MEANS TINY PRICES

 Calling all newbies!
 It’s not always known to beginner skiers and riders that some ski areas open up their learner terrain completely free of charge, and many offer a low cost learning ticket!
 So, if you’re just getting your stride on a board or skis, and spending your time on the bunny hill, see if your local ski area offers learner terrain rates for beginners!
 No matter your age, at Pass Powderkeg, it’s always free to hop on the bunny hill and learn your turns.
-At Vista Ridge, a beginner lift ticket is only $12, at Kinosoo Ridge Snow Resort $12.50, and $12 at Tawatinaw Valley.
 So, what are you waiting for?!
 Go get your practice runs in!

 Go Ski Alberta